streamlink/streamlink-twitch-gui/ISSUE_TEMPLATE.md

 ### Checklist

 - [x] This is a bug report.
+- [ ] This is a feature request.
-- [ ] Streamlink is working correctly on my system without using the Twitch GUI.
+- [ ] I understand the difference between *Streamlink* and *Streamlink Twitch GUI*.
 - [ ] I tried solving my issue by reading the project's wiki first.
-- [ ] I used the search function to find already opened/closed issues or pull requests.
+- [ ] I have read the contribution guidelines und used the search function to find already existing threads.

 ### Description